DeeMcCart/CI_PP3_RepairsTracker/README.md

 </details>

 ### Design Images
 Ideally would like to have a background or splash image.
-I did not manage to get an image to display, so compromised with a blue screen background.
+I did not manage to get an image to display in the background, so compromised with a blue screen background.
 <details><summary>Background image</summary>
 <img src="./docs/readme_images/background_image.jpg">
 </details>